particuleio/website/content/blog/kubernetes-kube-aws.en.md

 ### CoreOS : distribution of choice for Kubernetes

 Kubernetes is an Open Source project launched in 2014 by Google.
 It became popular very quickly.
 This COE (*Container Orchestration Engine) can manage the life cycle of cloud native / micro services applications ([12 factor](http://12factor.net/) with containers.
-Kuberntes allows for clustering, automated deployment, horizontal scalability, with opened APIs.
+Kubernetes allows for clustering, automated deployment, horizontal scalability, with opened APIs.
 Configuration can be written in JSON or YAML.

 Other COE exist out there, such as Apache Mesos or Docker Swarm.